Faculty Overview

 Admissions Policy

-2. A person who has the spirit to take on challenges and actively participate in various activities both inside and outside of school, such as qualification exams, various competitions, club activities, and volunteer activities in addition to studying, and who has the ability to achieve goals and produce certain results.
+(3) Individuals who possess a challenging spirit to proactively engage in their studies and various activities inside and outside of school, and who have the ability to achieve goals and produce certain results.

 Close